-31 See Sichel (2016) for some challenges to Gordon's outlook, and Gordon (2016b) for a response.
+&lt;sup>29 See Sichel (2016) for some challenges to Gordon's outlook, and Gordon (2016b) for a response.

+It has been known for some time that there is substantial dispersion in productivity levels across firms within the same industry (Syverson, 2004; 2011).
 Decker et al. (2017a) show that this dispersion has been rising over time, both in terms of TFP (for firms in the manufacturing sector) and in terms of labour productivity (for the entire U.S. private sector).
 Using firm-level data from 23 OECD countries including the United States, Andrews et al. (2015) find that the productivity gap between firms at the global productivity frontier (within an industry) and all other firms increased over the 2000s.
 Moreover, their econometric evidence suggests that, within countries, the productivity gap between firms at the national productivity frontier (as opposed to the global frontier) and laggard firms also increased.

-If we expect best-practice technologies to diffuse through the productivity distribution from productivity leaders to the laggards, an increase in the dispersion of productivity levels may signal a problem in that diffusion process which may result in slower productivity growth.
+If we expect best-practice technologies to diffuse through the productivity distribution from productivity leaders to the laggards, an increase in the dispersion of productivity levels may signal a problem in that diffusion process - which may result in slower productivity growth.
 Taking a long-run perspective, Comin and Mestieri (2016) find that the diffusion of new technologies across countries has grown faster over time but that the diffusion of those technologies within countries (following initial adoption by early adopters) has slowed.